-What visitors to Thailand need to know after King's Bhumibol's death
+What visitors to Thailand need to know after King Bhumibol's death

 It asked Chinese citizens in Thailand "to comply with the relevant provisions of the Thai side during funeral rituals and customs, and consciously safeguard the friendship between the two peoples."

 China is the largest source of visitors to Thailand, with almost 3.5 million Chinese nationals visiting between January and April of 2016.

 The Australian government also issued an advisory to its citizens, urging them to "act responsibly and to respect the feelings of Thais at this difficult time."